John McLaughry

 John Jackson McLaughry (April 8, 1917 – November 28, 2007) was an American football player and coach.
 He participated in the Mosquito Bowl.

 Playing career

 He attended Brown University, graduating in 1940 and earning All-American honors as a player.
+He was drafted in the third round of the 1940 NFL Draft.
 In 1940, he played one season with the New York Giants.
 While serving as a Marine in the 6th Division on Guadalcanal he participated in the Mosquito Bowl.

+McLaughry was also a successful hammer thrower in track and field, placing runner-up at the 1939 USA Outdoor Track and Field Championships and 8th at the 1936 United States Olympic trials in that event.

 Coaching career

 After serving in the Pacific theater during World War II he returned to football, becoming an assistant coach at the University of Connecticut.
 He then served as a head coach at Union College (1947–1949), Amherst College (1950–1958), and Brown University (1959–1966).
 While his career at his first two coaching jobs was highly successful, his time at Brown was considered a disappointment as he posted just one winning season in eight years.
 After his coaching career he became Director of Summer and Special Projects at Brown University and spent a great deal of his time painting before dying on November 28, 2007.